Public Health

 Vaccinations

-• Enter the date of vaccination, if applicable.
+• Enter the date of vaccination, if applicable, as per your JCU Health and Immunisation form records

-• Enter in the comments section if you have serology results for your evidence of immunity, enter 'Immunity confirmed by serology' and include the date of your serology.
+• Enter into the comments section: If you have serology results for your evidence of immunity, enter 'Immunity confirmed by serology' and include the date of your serology.

 Page 2